adapter-hub/adapters/adapter_docs/adapter_composition.md

 ## `Parallel`

 The `Parallel` can be used to enable parallel multi-task inference on different adapters, each with their own prediction head.
-Parallel adapter inference was first used in _AdapterDrop: On the Efficiency of Adapters in Transformers_ [(Rückle et al., 2020)](https://arxiv.org/pdf/2010.11918.pdf).
+Parallel adapter inference was first used in _AdapterDrop: On the Efficiency of Adapters in Transformers_ [(Rücklé et al., 2020)](https://arxiv.org/pdf/2010.11918.pdf).

 In the following example, we load two adapters for semantic textual similarity (sts) from the Hub, one trained on the STS benchmark, the other trained on the MRPC dataset.
 We activate a parallel setup where the input is passed through both adapters and their respective prediction heads.